UCL-ARC/shortlister/README.md

 Shell escaping
 (os.system only works with filenames that don't have any spaces or other shell metacharacters in the pathname)

+#### subprocess
+used to do tasks that is done via command line or interacting with external programs similar to os.system

 ### Design concepts